-The Group generated total revenues of P 30.054 billion in 2015 which is 13% lower than its 2014 level of P 34.734 billion, primarily due to the huge decline in petroleum prices in 2015.
+The Group generated total revenues of \Rho 30.054 billion in 2015 which is 13% lower than its 2014 level of \Rho 34.734 billion, primarily due to the huge decline in petroleum prices in 2015.
 However, this was minimized due to the higher fuels sales volume and the 102% recorded increase in revenues from fuels service, shipping, storage and other revenue.

 Sales revenues from trading and distribution of petroleum products decreased by 16% from P34.026 billion in 2014 to P 28.621 billion in 2015 resulting principally from a declining prices during the year.
 The effect, however was tempered by a 27% rise in fuel sales volume .
 Sales volume to retail stations increased by 30% due a wider distribution network, better station efficiency and growth in same store sales.
 The commercial/industrial and aviation segment grew by 26% as a result of more new accounts solicited during the year.
-The Parent Company had four hundred fifty-four (454) retail service stations as of December 31, 2015 compared to four hundred eighteen (418) retail stations undergoing construction and projected to be opened within the year and early next year.
+The Parent Company had four hundred fifty-four (454) retail service stations as of December 31, 2015 compared to four hundred eighteen (418) retail stations as of the same period last year.
+The Parent Company has a number of retail stations undergoing construction and projected to be opened within the year and early next year.

 The Group generated revenues of P 1,434 million from its fuel services, storage, port and other income in 2015 versus P 709 million in 2014, a 54% increase compared to the same period last year.
-This due to higher turn-over of storage services , additional revenues from third party ship charter hires and higher revenues from port operations and tug-boat services for the year.
+This due to higher turn-over of storage services, additional revenues from third party ship charter hires and higher revenues from port operations and tug-boat services for the year.